Ashwanikumar0852/Ashwanikumar0852/newfile.md

    The network layer has two main functions.
 One is breaking up segments into network packets, and reassembling the packets on the receiving end.
    The other is routing packets by discovering the best path across a physical network.
 The network layer uses network addresses
     (typically Internet Protocol addresses) to route packets to a destination node.

+  #  4 Transport Layer

+   The transport layer takes data transferred in the session layer and breaks it into “segments” on the transmitting end.
+   It is responsible for reassembling the segments on the receiving end, turning it back into data that can be used by the session layer.
+The transport layer carries out flow control, sending data at a rate that matches the connection speed of the receiving device, and error control, checking if data was received incorrectly and if not, requesting it again.